Sophieeeeeeeee/UofTResearch-NLP/README.md

 # ROP 299

-This repo includes all the files created and used for this 2021 Research Opportunity Program at U of T.
+This repo includes all the files created and used for this 2021 Research Opportunity Program that I participated at U of T.

 For this research, a large set of student survey data is given.
 Programs in Python are constructed to categorize and cluster free responses using various NLP processing algorithms such as K-Means, LDA.
 Packages such as NLTK, Scikit-Learn and Gensim are used.
 Outcomes are displayed visually using displayed using Pyplot and pyLDAvis with analysis and conclusion performed in a resultant paper.